-The International Baccalaureate (IB) Board has decided to cancel its class 12 exam or diploma program and take the unexamined route in India.
-This is due to the sharp increase in Covid-19 cases in India, according to an official announcement.
-The IB realizes that each student or school will be in a unique situation and has measures in place to ensure that each candidate is awarded grades.
-Those wishing to cancel the IB exams for DP1 and DP2 Diploma Programs in India will need to sign this petition.
+The International Baccalaureate (IB) Board has made the difficult decision to cancel its class 12 exam or diploma program and take the unexamined route in India.
+This is due to the sharp increase in Covid-19 cases in the country, according to an official announcement.
+The IB also realizes that each student or school will be in a unique situation and has measures in place to ensure that each candidate is awarded grades.
+As with the GCSE & A level courses, all exams for the IB have been canceled.